nefste/app_pcap_to_dsm5_public/README.md

-# Router-Centric Behavioral Signals Prototype
+# Digital and Environmental Signals
+### Passive Sensing for Early Depression Detection

 This repository houses the end-to-end Streamlit application developed as part of the Master thesis **Digital and Environmental Signals, Passive Sensing for Early Depression Detection** by Stephan Nef at the University of St. Gallen.